hwmhht/hht204806/Lesson-3:-Hidden-faces-removal-(z-buffer).md

 Diffuse texture can be taken [here](https://github.com/ssloy/tinyrenderer/raw/master/obj/african_head_diffuse.tga).

-Here is an example of what i expect from you:
+Here is an example of what I expect from you:

 ![](http://webloria.loria.fr/~sokolovd/cg-course/03-zbuffer/img/73714966ad4a4377b8c4df60bef03777.png)